DealDash is an auction website, similar to eBay, where you can bid on everything from iPhones to coffee tables and even a plot land in Scotland!

 How Does DealDash Work?

-The website is like eBay where you can bid on items and if you are the highest bidder you get the item.
+The website is like eBay in that you can bid on items, and if you are the highest bidder, you get the item.

-However, there’s a real key difference between the platforms.
-When you bid on eBay you only have to part with cash when you actually win the auction.
+However, there’s a key difference between the platforms.
+On eBay, you only have to part with cash when you actually win the auction.

 Advertisements